Hanley's Clause

 1.3 The Parties agree to work together to:

-(i) identify and implement opportunities to reduce the GHG emissions relating to the [proposed transaction];
+1.3.1 identify and implement opportunities to reduce the GHG emissions relating to the [proposed transaction];

 1.4 After minimising GHG emissions in accordance with paragraph 1.3 the Parties shall [jointly agree to] offset their remaining GHG emissions.

-1.5.1 the financial risks relating to climate change as part of the due diligence for the [proposed transaction] [in accordance with the [recommendations of the International Financial Reporting Standards Foundation (IFRS) / Bank of England’s climate risk taxonomy and climate stress tests] including the:
+1.5.1 the financial risks relating to climate change [in accordance with the International Sustainability Standards Board standards (IFRS S1 and IFRS S2) OR Bank of England’s climate risk taxonomy and climate stress tests] including the:

 a) physical risks;